Nishantsingh45/Mercor_Ml/README.md

-# Mercor_Ml
-# Clothing Recommendation System
+# Mercor_Ml Clothing Recommendation System

-The Clothing Recommendation System is a machine learning-based solution that provides ranked suggestions for similar clothing items based on their descriptions.
+The Mercor_Ml Clothing Recommendation System is a machine learning-based solution that provides ranked suggestions for similar clothing items based on their descriptions.
 It allows users to input a text description of a clothing item and returns a JSON response with ranked links to similar items from different websites.

 ## Project Overview